The West Wing: Background

-In July 2002, it became public that Rob Lowe, who had a separate salary deal from the other main cast members, would be leaving the series during the fourth season, which Variety attributed to salary dissatisfaction and the evolution of Martin Sheen's character to have a more primary regular role.
-He would return for guest appearance roles at the end of the final season.
+In July 2002, it became public that Rob Lowe, who had a separate salary deal from the other main cast members, intended to leave the series toward the end of the fourth season, saying in a statement "it has been increasingly clear, for quite a while, that there was no longer a place for Sam Seaborn on 'The West Wing.
+Variety attributed his exit to salary dissatisfaction and the evolution of Martin Sheen's character to have a more primary regular role.
+In August 2002, Lowe suggested he could still stay if a deal could be worked out.
+Sorkin said in September 2002 that the exit would be written in a way that the door would always be open for Lowe's return.
+Lowe would later return for guest appearance roles at the end of the final season in 2006 and A West Wing Special to Benefit When We All Vote in 2020.

-Joshua Malina's role as a series regular was first reported in December 2002.
+Joshua Malina's role as a series regular following Lowe's exit was first reported in December 2002.
 The teaser of the season 4 Christmas episode "Holy Night" is almost entirely in Yiddish, in part inspired by Richard Schiff's own family history.

 The show was renewed for seasons 5 and 6 in January 2003 despite falling ratings.